RedTopper/Text-Generation-Webui-Podman/README.md

 # Text Generation Webui (Podman)

-This repo puts [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui ) into a podman container.
+This repository puts [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui ) into a podman container.
 For full usage information, see the README.md in that repository [and the wiki](https://github.com/oobabooga/text-generation-webui/wiki).

 This docker file automatically builds GPTQ-for-LLaMa so you can use 4bit LLaMa models.